seung-lab/kimimaro/README.md

 There are several implementations of TEASAR used in the connectomics field [3][5], however it is commonly understood that implementations of TEASAR are slow and can use tens of gigabytes of memory.
 Our goal to skeletonize all labels in a petavoxel scale image quickly showed clear that existing sparse implementations are impractical.
 While adapting a sparse approach to a cloud pipeline, we noticed that there are inefficiencies in repeated evaluation of the Euclidean Distance Transform (EDT), the repeated evaluation of the connected components algorithm, in the construction of the graph used by Dijkstra's algorithm where the edges are implied by the spatial relationships between voxels, in the memory cost, quadratic in the number of voxels, of representing a graph that is implicit in image, in the unnecessarily large data type used to represent relatively small cutouts, and in the repeated downloading of overlapping regions.
 We also found that the naive implmentation of TEASAR's "rolling invalidation ball" unnecessarily reevaluated large numbers of voxels in a way that could be loosely characterized as quadratic in the skeleton path length.

-We further found that commodity implementations of the EDT supported only binary images and did not support anisotropic dimensions (though many papers defining those techniques included anisotropic operation).
+We further found that commodity implementations of the EDT supported only binary images.
 We were unable to find any available Python or C++ libraries for performing Dijkstra's shortest path on an image.
 Commodity implementations of connected components algorithms for images supported only binary images.
 Therefore, several libraries were devised to remedy these deficits (see Related Projects).

 ## Why TEASAR?

 TEASAR: Tree-structure Extraction Algorithm for Accurate and Robust skeletons, a 2000 paper by M. Sato and others [1], is a member of a family of algorithms that transform two and three dimensional structures into a one dimensional "skeleton" embedded in that higher dimension.
-One might concieve of a skeleton as extracting a stick figure drawing of a binary image.
+One might concieve of a skeleton as extracting a stick figure drawing from a binary image.
 This problem is more difficult than it might seem.
-There are different ways one might concieve of such a drawing.
+There are different situations one must consider when making such a drawing.
 For example, a stick drawing of a banana might merely be a curved centerline and a drawing of a doughnut might be a closed loop.
 In our case of analyzing neurons, sometimes we want the skeleton to include spines, short protrusions from dendrites that usually have synapses attached, and sometimes we want only the characterize the run length of the main trunk of a neurite.

 Additionally, data quality issues can be challenging as well.
 If one is skeletonizing a 2D image of a doughnut, but the angle were sufficiently declinated from the ring's orthogonal axis, would it even be possible to perform this task accurately?
 In a 3D case, if there are breaks or mergers in the labeling of a neuron, will the algorithm function sensibly?
 These issues are common in both manual and automatic image sementations.